munificent/game-programming-patterns/book/component.markdown

 Unsurprisingly, there's no one best answer here.
 What you'll likely end up doing is using a bit of all of them.
-Shared state is useful for the really basic stuff that you can take for granted that every object has&mdash; things like position and size.
+Shared state is useful for the really basic stuff that you can take for granted that every object has -- things like position and size.

 Some domains are distinct but still closely related.
 Things like animation and rendering, user input and AI, physics and collision.
 If